alaksej/sort-typescript-imports-unofficial/README.md

 * `typescript.extension.sortImports.quoteStyle`: The type of quotation mark to use. `single`(default) or `double`.
 * `typescript.extension.sortImports.sortOnSave`: If set to `true`, imports will be sorted whenever you save a file.
 Default: `false`
 * `typescript.extension.sortImports.omitSemicolon`: If set to `true`, the trailing semicolon will be omitted.
 Default: `false`
+* `typescript.extension.sortImports.regexSortOrder`: An array of objects { expression: string, priority: number } to sort the imports if the 'sortMethod' is set to 'regex'
+* `typescript.extension.sortImports.useEmptyLineBetweenBlocks`: Whether to inset an empty line between blocks of imports of different priority

 ## Known Issues